Dyscalculia vs Number Dyslexia: Signs, Tests and Classroom Strategies

 Esraa Maskati et al. (2021)

 This research explores how virtual reality technology can address the growing number of students with dyslexia who struggle with traditional learning methods.
 The study shows that VR creates immersive learning environments that can help overcome the reading and processing challenges these students face.
-While focused on dyslexia, teachers of students with dyscalculia will find valuable insights about using technology to create alternative pathways to learning that bypass traditional text-based instruction.
+While focussed on dyslexia, teachers of students with dyscalculia will find valuable insights about using technology to create alternative pathways to learning that bypass traditional text-based instruction.

 Mingxue Sun (2025)